The 2014 Awareness Week will be held from 2 to 6 June 2014.

 The aim of Awareness Week is to help Australians using the internet – whether at home, the workplace or school – understand the simple steps they can take to protect their personal and financial information online.

-With nearly 1,400 partners (including around 700 schools) coming together for the 2013 Awareness Week, the message of cyber security was heard around Australia through a range of events, including seminars, webinars, media, social media, and other distribution channels.
+With more than 1,500 partners (including around 700 schools) coming together for the 2014 Awareness Week, the message of online security will again be heard around Australia through a range of events, including seminars, webinars, media, social media, and other distribution channels.

 The internet has increasingly become part of our daily life.
 It provides a way for us to socialise, shop, transact and do business, which means we are sharing more and more personal and financial information online.
 In doing so we potentially expose ourselves to number of online risks which we need to be aware of and properly manage.